dinalamdany/slang/manual.md

              # 10 line.remove(person);
 }

+## Delays
+In Slang, you can delay a block of code for a designated number of simulation time units by doing #time, where time is a float or a variable.
+This will delay only the current init or always block, and the other blocks will execute as they would have before.

 ## Return

 The return keyword accepts an expression, function call, or nothing, and exists out of the smallest containing function or calling block.